chriskottom/chriskottom.com-legacy/source/_posts/2014-12-03-command-line-flags-for-minitest-in-the-raw.markdown

 You can filter the tests that are run by passing part of the name corresponding to the block you want to focus on as a parameter:

 {% codeblock lang:bash %}
-ruby -r minitest/autorun -Ilib:test test/example_spec.rb -v -n /Operations/
+ruby test/example_spec.rb -v -n /Operations/
 {% endcodeblock %}

 That would yield the following output similar to the previous one: